How can you create scannable blog posts that will improve your blogs dwell time? Are you wondering how you can make your blog posts scannable?

 Part of the reason that you’re creating content is to establish yourself as a subject matter expert.
 In other words, you want to show that you know the topic.
 You’ll want to remove jargons and industry terms.

-The problem with using jargons and industry terms are that not every reader will have the same level of understanding that you have.
+The problem with using jargons and industry terms is that not every reader will have the same level of understanding that you have.
 If they encounter a lot of big words that they don’t understand, they might feel that the article is too difficult to read and give up.

 In fact, some incredible blogging tools like Yoast SEO will tell you to use more simple words to boost text readability.
 Consequently, write in simple language and never assume that all your readers will be able to understand all of the terms that you use.